 Fast fashion is notoriously blamed for the throw away culture the fashion industry as people campaign to bring it to an end, Saeed takes a different view and believes that the ingrained culture of fast fashion simply cannot be reversed and undone, instead the answer is not to have less fast fashion, but to make the impact of fast fashion positive rather than negative.

 These guys put sustainability at the core of everything they do and ensure everyone in the supply chain embodies the same values.
-Their inherent determination to be successfully sustainable goes beyond their materials and manufacturing; from their hangers, their focus on e-commerce, their waste management and down to the offices they work in, investing in green building infrastructure to minimize waste, water and energy footprints.
+Their inherent determination to be successfully sustainable goes beyond their materials and manufacturing; from their hangers, their focus on e-commerce, their waste management and down to the offices they work in, investing in green building infrastructure to minimise waste, water and energy footprints.
 They even celebrate staff birthdays by donating to TreePeople, an organisation that supports urban forests in LA by planting a tree in their name.
 They’ve been 100% carbon-neutral since 2015, and have since set their sights on becoming climate neutral too, a verification that confirms a company has net-zero carbon emissions.
 In exchange for the resources they use, they invest in programs that replace them, such as the Brazilian Rosewood Amazon Conservation Project and the Bonneville Environmental Foundation Water Restoration Programme, an important reminder that we can all be more proactive in the steps we take to become more sustainable.

 Perhaps the greatest commendation that should be awarded to Reformation is the extent which they embody sustainability purely because they truly believe in it, as opposed to a